verica02/temperature-measurement-microbit/README.md

 ## Measure temperature with micro:bit and log data to Excel  🌡🥵 🥶

  Detect ambient temperature with microbit using WeatherBit extension and log data to Excel with DataStreamer extension

 - create new project on https://makecode.microbit.org

 - add WeatherBit and DataStreamer extensions

 - write code to display the ambient temperature using Blocks or JavaScript

 - download DataStreamer extension for Excel

 - connect microbit to the computer, download code from makecode site and insert it to the microbit folder

 - connect the microbit device in excel and start data sreaming from the DataStreamer tab

-- Time and temperature will appear in Data In excel sheet as it is received from the microbit sensor.
+- Time and temperature will appear in Data In excel sheet as it is received from the microbit sensor

 ## Link: